Who is Kristie?

 I’m a writer and editor who loves to eat and travel.
 I often pull words out of other people’s head and mold them into books.
 You’ve read them I bet.
 I used to write restaurant and concert reviews in my free time (out of an incessant need to do stuff), but more recently I became a travel agent to put together groups for runDisney and food events around the world (keeping busy).
 I am still a writer, an editor, and even a designer on some days.
 That’s what I do.

 - Squeezable 25%

 - Stay Puff Marshmellow (wo)Man 45%

 I survived cancer.
-I live with endometriosis and IBD.
-The doctors like to take cysts out of me.
+I am surviving a hysterectomy due to endometriosis, fibroids, cysts, and such.
+I live with IBD.
 My right arm is kind of weak thanks to two (yes, two!) ulnar nerve transposition surgeries.
 That’s what makes me tired.

 I will spend more than some people pay for rent (month or year depending on city) for a good meal.
 I will pay more than that for an exceptional meal.
 I love to taste and rarely take photos of it, although I am trying to do that for my readers.
 I will travel thousands of miles out of the way to eat a single meal from a certain chef.
 That’s what lets me see the world.